BlueBrain/Search/README.md

 ```

 NB: At the moment, `dvc_pull_models` from `BlueBrainSearch/docker/utils.sh`
-is not yet usable as it works only when inside the Docker containers.
+is not yet usable as it works only when inside the `bbs_` Docker containers.

 You will be asked to enter the MySQL root password defined above
 (`DATABASE_PASSWORD`).